 This research is concerned with finding a solution for the traceability needs during the engineering of systems that are realized through software and hardware solutions, and that include a wide range of disciplines.
 The solution should incorporate a traceability model that must be oblivious of the heterogeneity of the model elements to be trace.
-Moreover, we are concerned about building a trace links taxonomy that can be configured with our traceability model which combines all types of trace links from the Requirement Engineering, Model Driven Engineering, and the Systems Engineering domains.
+Moreover, we are concerned about building a trace links taxonomy that can be configured with our traceability model which combines all types of trace links from the Requirements Engineering, Model Driven Engineering, and the Systems Engineering domains.

 We argued that the traceability of heterogeneous artifacts is problematic for many reasons: first, traceable artifacts are generated by different modeling tools or have different formats; Second, traceable artifacts can exist at different phases or across different models or domains; Third, although some traceable artifacts can exist in one model, there are situations that require classifying the same artifact under different classifications.
 For instance, a state machine diagram can be classified as a UML diagram, a design artifact, or a state machine diagram.
 Fourth, as a result of artifacts heterogeneity various trace links classifications are required to serve this purpose and other purposes.
 For instance, stakeholders such as designers or analysts may have different interpretations for the same relation between the same two artifacts.